-Living waste-free isn’t just a trend for eccentric, tote-bag wearing vegans.🌱 It’s a practice that can improve the well-being of the planet as well as our own quality of life.
+Living waste-free isn’t just a trend for eccentric, tote-bag-wearing vegans. 🌱 It’s a practice that can improve the well-being of the planet and our own quality of life.
 Going waste-free in the Netherlands is very doable — let’s talk about it!

 1. Buy your fruit and veg from grocers